London Film School: History

 Notable filmmakers from all over the world studied at the LIFS in the 1970s and 1980s, including Mexican director Luis Mandoki, Hong Kong director Ann Hui, Swiss cinematographer Ueli Steiger and Argentinian director Miguel Pereira.
 After John Fletcher's death, Martin Amstel was appointed principal in 1986.
 Ten years later, in 1996, the 40th anniversary of the school was celebrated with events and screening of graduates’ work in London, Los Angeles and Mexico City.

 After the appointment of Ben Gibson as principal in 2000, the school returned to be known as London Film School.
 Under Ben Gibson, LFS transitioned from offering a diploma course to offering postgraduate MA programmes, first validated by the London Metropolitan University and later by University of Warwick.
 Nevertheless, the curriculum of the filmmaking course remained very similar and maintained its focus on practical filmmaking.
 Adjustments where brought in place to reflect the technological developments in the film industry and the transition to digital.
 The school also started diversifying its courses: next to its traditional course in filmmaking, it started offering an MA course in screenwriting in 2005 and, from 2014, an MA in International Film Business in partnership with the University of Exeter.

-Ben Gibson was succeeded as the director of the school by Jane Roscoe, who briefly held the post from 2014 to 2017.
+Ben Gibson was succeeded as the director of the school by Jane Roscoe from 2014 to 2017.
 Gísli Snær, Head of Studies at LFS since 2016, was appointed as the new director in 2018; Snær presided over the school during the difficult years of the COVID-19 pandemic, until stepping down in June 2022.
 After six months under interim director Peter Holliday, Neil Peplow was appointed as the new director in January 2023.
+Nevertheless, Peplow stepped down after only ten months in the post, after being offered a senior international role in the film industry; Chris Auty, previously head of producing at the National Film and Television School, took over as the new director in November 2023.

+Under Chris Auty, LFS expanded into new facilities in nearby Parker Street, which have become its main hub, while continuing to operate from its historic building in Shelton Street, now hosting the school's short course and workshop strand.
+Additionally, LFS further expanded its course offerings, launching two new one-year MA programmes, one in film producing and one in film marketing, with their first intake starting in September 2025.

 In recent years, films made at the school have regularly featured and won awards in some of the world's top film festivals, including Venice, Cannes, Berlin, the BFI London Film Festival, Encounters and Sundance.
-Recent alumni include Benjamin Cleary, Anu Menon, Koby Adom Carla Simón.
+Recent alumni include Benjamin Cleary, Anu Menon, and Carla Simón.